walter-a-jablonowski/sys-2/ai.md

  --

-I am making an app that can be used to manage hierarchical entries of different types in one app.
+I am making an app that can be used to manage a list of entries of different types. from each entry the user can navigate to a list of sub entries (hierarchical).

+## Common

+Deriving ids from field name:

+- convert each word to first character uppercase, then remove all non alpha numeric chars
+- usually we also add a additional string to the id to make it unique (see below)

+## Types

 Different types of entries can be defined in a file structure like